mohammadmunnamia0/Lexical-Analyzer/readme.md

 ### **Requirements**
 - A C compiler (e.g., GCC).
-- A terminal or IDE to run the program.
+- A terminal or IDE (such as Visual Studio Code or Code::Blocks).

 ### **Steps to Compile and Run**
 1. Save the code in a file named `lexical_analyzer.c`.
-2. Open a terminal and navigate to the folder where the file is saved.
+2. Open a terminal and navigate to the directory where the file is saved.
 3. Compile the program using the following command:
    ```bash
    gcc lexical_analyzer.c -o lexical_analyzer
    ```
-4. Run the compiled program:
+4. Run the program with:
    ```bash
    ./lexical_analyzer
    ```